NatLabRockies/AdaptiveComputing/README.md

 * `example_read_file` same as `example_mixed_type` except that the former reads data from a csv file instead of using pseudo-random initial sampling.
 * `example_multifidelity_1d` train a GPR using high fidelity and low fidelity function evaluations.
 Note: this function is not iterative yet.
 It uses pseudo-random sampling to find the minimum.
 * `example_multifidelity_mixed_type_read_file_2d` same as `example_multifidelity_1d` except the former adds a categorical variable, so it uses mixed types.
 Also, it reads some initial data from csv files and collects some from pseudo-random initial sampling.
-* `example_mask_1d` is similar to `example_1d` except that the objective function has been modified to return `NaN` for some input arguments to emulate an objective function that is ill behaved in some region of the sample space.
+* `example_mask_1d` is similar to `example_1d` except that the objective function has been modified to return `NaN` or out of bounds values for some input arguments to emulate an objective function that is ill behaved in some region of the sample space.
 The example demonstrates the masking capability, which is a robustness feature that is described below.
 * `example_query_1d` is similar to `example_1d` but after training the surrogate, it calls `query()` to evaluate the surrogate and dynamically run more simulations (and retrain) if the standard deviation (uncertainty) exceeds the user-specified limit.
 * `example_pickle_1d` is similar to `example_1d` but it saves the model as a pickle and then unpickles it.
 This is useful if you need to train a model and then load into memory at a later time.
 It pickles the model and all simulation evaluations.
 * `example_multifidelity_hero_1d` is similar to `example_multifidelity_1d` except that it uses the Hero task scheduler to run the low- and high-fidelity simulations on separate processes (and possibly on separate resources).
 See the section on Hero below for details.